Research to Business

 The actual funding application including the attachments (e.g. project plan) is submitted via Business Finland’s online services.

 The application requires a project plan.
-The main elements of the plan can be entered directly in the application form.
+The main elements of the plan should be written directly in the application form.
 You can attach a separate project plan as a file to your application.
-Recommended maximum length for the project plan is 25 pages.
+Recommended length for the project plan is less than 25 pages.

 Business Finland's experts will evaluate the research project for the preparation of commercialization as a whole.
 The evaluation will also take into account other applications competing for funding.